A beginner's guide on how to search Findmypast's family records

-Most people will have a connection to the military in their family's past.
-Findmypast's military collection is one of the most comprehensive online and includes service records, rolls of honour and regimental resources from history's most pivotal wars.
+Most people have a connection to the military in their family's past.
+Findmypast's military collection is one of the most comprehensive online and includes service records, rolls of honor, and regimental resources from history's most pivotal wars.

-Our newspapers are some of the most popular resources on the site and it's easy to see why.
+Our historical newspapers are some of the most popular resources on the site and it's easy to see why.
 If you can't find your ancestor in our other records, be sure to try the newspapers where you could find them mentioned in an article or even see a photo of them.

 One of the smaller collections of records on Findmypast but still useful in its own right, our churches and religion category includes records of the clergy and church ceremonies.

-How to search records on Findmypast
+How to search for records on Findmypast

 1. Homepage search

-When logged in to the site, use the search box on your personalised home page when you know minimal information on the person you're looking for.
+When logged in to the site, use the search box on your personalized homepage when you know minimal information on the person you're looking for.

 2. Category search

-Carry out a search from this page and you can use the filters to further narrow your search into subcategories or jump quickly from one category to another.
+Carry out a search from this page and you can use the filters to further narrow your results into subcategories or jump quickly from one category to another.